Analysis: How Mariners GM Jerry Dipoto could get Seattle’s offseason overhaul started at GM meetings

 The Mariners’ highest payroll during the Dipoto era was roughly $175 million during the 2018 season.
 It’s unlikely that Seattle will bump all the way up to that level in one offseason, instead leaving some wiggle room to add at midseason or after the season.

-But it’s not impossible to envisioning Seattle bumping up to $130-$140 million for a payroll budget.
+But it’s not impossible to envision Seattle bumping up to $130-$140 million for a payroll budget.
 That should be a reasonable starting point.

-Dipoto said on his weekly radio show that the Mariners have been discussing potential trades for the last month and pointed to the annual Major League Baseball general managers meetings, which start on Monday at the Omni Resort & Hotel in Carlsbad, California, as the real kickoff to the offseason.
+Dipoto said on his weekly radio show that the Mariners have been discussing potential trades for the past month and pointed to the annual Major League Baseball general managers meetings, which start Monday at the Omni Resort & Hotel in Carlsbad, California, as the real kickoff to the offseason.

 “That has turned into more of the trade hub than the winter meetings,” he said last week on ESPN 710.
 “Most of the discussions and the real heavy lifting in getting trades done starts, even culminates at the GM meetings.
 Between that time in early November and the start of the winter meetings in early December is where it really gets done.”